SENIOR LEADERSHIP AT ONPRC

 Dr. Grant over the past two decades has achieved eminence as a leading investigator of the behavioral pharmacology of alcohol abuse and alcoholism.
 Dr. Grant's laboratory has helped to define the receptor mechanisms that mediate the addictive potential of ethanol in the brain.
 Further her research has developed a monkey model of alcoholic drinking that is the basis for over 30 laboratories involved in collaborative research on the genetic, physiological, endocrinological and neuropharmacological risk for and consequences of heavy drinking.
 Dr. Grant serves on the National Advisory COuncil for the National Institute on Alcohol Abuse and Alcoholism and oversees the consortium on the Integrative Neuroscience Initiative on Stress and Alcoholism funded by NIH.
 After training at the University of Washington, University of Chicago, and the National Institutes of Health she rose up through the faculty ranks at Wake Forest University School of Medicine.
 Dr. Grant moved to OHSU in 2005 to be jointly appointed in the Department of Behavioral Neuroscience and the ONPRC.
 In 2011, she became Division Head of Neuroscience and remains actively involved in the Behavioral Neuroscience Department where she will continue to hold an appointment as Professor.

-Richard L. Stouffer, Ph.D., Head, Division of Reproductive Sciences
+Richard L. Stouffer, Ph.D., Chief, Division of Reproductive Sciences

 Dr. Stouffer’s research has led to remarkable advances in primate ovarian biology relevant to fertility and contraceptive treatments.
 He received the American Society for Reproductive Medincine's Distinguished Researcher Award in 2010 and the Society for the Study of Reproduction's Research Award in 2007.
 After eight years in the Department of Physiology at the University of Arizona’s College of Medicine, Dr. Stouffer moved to the ONPRC in 1985 and became the Division Head in 1996.
 He holds joint positions in the Departments of Obstetrics & Gynecology and Physiology & Pharmacology.
 To continue accelerating research in this field, Dr. Stouffer promotes research interactions between basic and clinical scientists at OHSU and other universities through various leadership roles.